Sycamore Cove Beach: Beach Bonfire and Barbecue in Malibu

 One of the biggest draws to the area is the adjacent Sycamore Canyon Campground, set across the Pacific Coast Highway.
 Behind it, an extensive network of hiking trails lets the visitors explore the Southern California coast beyond its sandy beaches.

-Some of the most popular trails in the area include the Grotto Trail and the Mugu Peak Trail.
-If you take the long-distance Backbone Trail (67 miles), next thing you know you are treading toward the Boney Mountain State Wilderness Area.
+Some of the most interesting trails in the area include the Grotto Trail, one of LA’s least crowded hikes, and the Mugu Peak Trail.
+If you take the long-distance Backbone Trail (67 miles), next thing you know you are heading toward the Boney Mountain State Wilderness Area.

 Barbecue at Sycamore Cove Beach, Malibu - Roads and Destinations